-- 1. Pensions assumed to be based on the assumption that the member works 1500 in each year. - 2.
-Total pension at retirement as a percentage of earnings assume the 55 and 60 year old take CPP at age 60 in 2013 with a 31.2% reduction.
-The CPP early retirement reduction will be slightly higher on early retirement after 2013. - 3.
-Both CPP and OAS are indexed to CPI, so annual income after age 65 will increase slightly. - 4.
+- 1. Pensions assumed to be based on the assumption that the member works 1500 hours in each year. - 2.
+Early retirement reductions are assumed to be in effect as outlined in the Plan Text. - 3.
+Total pension at retirement as a percentage of earnings assume the 55 and 60 years old take CPP at age 60 in 2017 with a 36% reduction.
+The CPP early retirement reduction will be slightly higher on early retirement after 2017. - 4.
+Both CPP and OAS are indexed to CPI, so annual income will increase slightly. - 5.
+Any employment after January 1, 2017 is assumed to have a contribution rate for the member equal to earn the base benefit, 5 cents per hour. - 6.
 Replacement ratio is the total pension as a percentage of earnings and assumes earnings of \$70,000 per annum at retirement.
 Convention indicates that a replacement ratio of 70% 80% is needed to maintain pre-retirement standard of living.
 Additional retirement income will be provided by RRSPs and other registered and non-registered investments.